Tips For Installing Viewrail Railing On Decks

 Now that your handrail is secure, it’s time to install your infill.
 Whether you’ve ordered traditional cables, cutting-edge rods, or innovative glass, we have detailed instructions to help you secure your railing safely and easily.

 Running cable is a fairly involved process.
 You will need to measure, cut, and crimp your cables, then thread and tension them through your post.
 Take a look at the cable railing installation guide for a detailed breakdown of this process.
 Learn more about cable rail post spacing and cable deflection in this video, or learn how to install slim side mount cable railing posts.
 If you’re installing cable into wood posts, check out this installation guide.
 And, for a complete list of resources, head to the cable railing resource library.

 Attaching rods is a straightforward process, but it’s important to know the correct steps.
 The process will differ slightly depending on if you are using a level (flat) run or an angled run, like a staircase.
-Take a look at the rod railing installation guide for a detailed breakdown of the installation.
-You can also take a look at our resource library for installation videos, code and safety resources, and more.
+Take a look at our resource library for installation videos, code and safety resources, and more.

 Glass railing is an innovative system, and as you know from the planning process, there are several different options of glass railing systems.
 If you’re using standoff pins, refer to our install guide or video.
 For baserail, refer to the baserail installation guide.
 For talon spigots, check out the surface mount or side mount guides.

 You’re almost done!
 Now it’s time to make sure that your deck railing system looks its best.
 Cleaning and sealing your stainless steel system after installation is the best way you can ensure that your beautiful investment lasts.
 Start by rinsing the stainless steel completely with water to get rid of any dirt or debris.
 If you have a pressure washer, that’s even better.